-If you enter a Tax ID number as part of the contact's details, it also shows on the PDF with the address.
+If you enter a VAT number as part of the contact's details, it also shows on the PDF with the address.

 Your invoice title, logo, address & numbering or reference details

-- Xero uses default titles for invoices, credit notes, statements and purchase orders, but you can customize these to your own titles.
+- Xero uses default titles for invoices, credit notes, statements and purchase orders, but you can customise these to your own titles.

 - Logo - the logo you have uploaded for your theme on the Branding themes screen.

-- Date, invoice/credit note numbers, references - displayed as on invoice, credit note or statement if you used a standard branding theme, or if your customized DOCX theme includes the relevant template fields.
+- Date, invoice/credit note numbers, references - displayed as on invoice, credit note or statement if you used a standard branding theme, or if your customised DOCX theme includes the relevant template fields.

-- Your organization's name & address - the name and address you provided to display if you used a standard branding theme, or if your customized DOCX theme includes the relevant template fields.
+- Your organisation's name & address - the name and address you provided to display if you used a standard branding theme, or if your customised DOCX theme includes the relevant template fields.

-- Sales tax number - the name of your tax number and the number you've provided on the Financial Settings screen
+- VAT Number - the number you've provided on the Financial Settings screen

-- Your company's registered address (displays as a footer on each PDF) - the postal address you provided on the Organization Settings screen
+- Your company's registered address and company number (displays as a footer on each PDF) - the company registration number andregistered address you provided on the Organisation Settings screen

-If you update your organization or branding theme, these changes will flow through to all PDFs that use this information.
+If you update your organisation or branding theme, these changes will flow through to all PDFs that use this information.